 In February 2019, the U.S. Army released information gathered by researchers from the Anxiety and Depression Association of America citing several factors that increase the risk of Major Depressive Disorder (MDD) in military spouses.
 Among those are frequent separations, combat deployments, and employment struggles.
-One of the suggestions was to increase education around the military mental health resources available so that spouses know where to go for help.
+One of the suggestions was to increase education around the available mental health resources on the installation near you so that spouses know where to go for help.

 If you are in immediate crisis, call the Military Crisis Line at 800-273-8255, and press 1, chat online, or send a text message to 838255.